My improved take on the font that is extracted from the shanzai knockoff of the Nokia 107.

 The term shanzhai refers to imitation or counterfeit products that mimic the appearance of established brands, often smartphones manufactured under generic name companies (e.g. Alps) with generic name brands (Fuffi, Maimeite, Sansung, Susan, Welcome, etc.) that look nearly identical to legitimate models from companies like Apple, Samsung, Huawei, Oppo, Xiaomi, etc).
 These devices are typically sold at attractively low prices, but behind their polished facades, there lies serious risks in them.

 A key form of deception in shanzhai smartphones involves spoofed hardware specifications.
-These devices may falsely claim impressive specs (e.g. "12 GB RAM + 1 TB storage") when in reality, they only contain a lot less RAM and lot less storage than what was “advertised”.
+These devices may falsely claim impressive specifications, when in reality, they only contain a lot less RAM and lot less storage than what was “advertised” (Like a phone that was advertised with 16 GB of RAM and 1 TB of storage, when in reality, they contain about 1 GB of RAM and 8 GB of storage).

-Such falsifications are achieved through firmware tampering, where system files are modified so the phone's "About Device" screen and certain foolable diagnostic apps display fake numbers.
+Such falsifications are achieved through firmware tampering, where certain system files are modified so the phone's "About Device" screen and certain foolable diagnostic apps display fake numbers (but not all diagnostic apps can be fooled, like Hugh Jeffreys's iTest app, available for iOS and Android for 99 cents).

-This deliberate manipulation leads users to believe they are purchasing a high-performance phone capable of what you would deem it as "real modern multitasking and gaming", when in reality, they really cannot even do basic operations, they do overheat, and run out of storage (and battery, since they use KEBE-branded batteries) almost immediately.
+This deliberate manipulation leads users to believe they are purchasing a high-performance phone capable of what you would deem it as "real modern multitasking and gaming", when in reality, they really cannot even do basic operations, they do overheat, and run out of storage (and battery, since they use KEBE-branded (typicall capacity is at 2.1 Ah) batteries) almost immediately.

-Oh, and combined with outdated Android versions—often disguised as newer releases via modified files (e.g. build.prop)—through hidden pre-installed apps (like SwitchApp), these shanzhai devices pose serious risks to both user experience and data security.
+Oh, and combined with outdated Android versions—often disguised as newer releases via modified files (through the build.prop file located at /system)—through hidden pre-installed apps (like SwitchApp), these shady shanzhai devices pose serious risks to both user experience and data security.

-Also, many shanzhai smartphones falsely claim to support modern mobile technologies such as 4G LTE, Voice Over LTE (VoLTE), or even 5G, when in reality, they only function on 2G or 3G networks.
+Also, certain shanzhai smartphones falsely claim to support modern mobile technologies such as 4G LTE, Voice Over LTE (VoLTE), or even 5G, when in reality, they only function on 2G or 3G networks.

 From ads that show that these shanzhai smartphones can really connect to 5G networks, to firmware modifications, these tactics are often used to display misleading information, giving users the illusion of full compatibility with what you think are the "current standards" (some even show "4G” or "5G" icons in the status bar, despite the hardware being incapable of connecting to those networks).
 The implications are very severe.